psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 ```
 ### 4.3 Processing rules

+Assumption: the client stored the issuer it sent the authorization request to and is also able to obtain the key material to check the JWT's signature and, if needed, to decrypt the JWT independent of the JWT in the authorization response.

 The client is obliged to process the JWT secured response as follows:

-Assumption: the client stored the issuer it sent the authorization request to and is also able to obtain the key material to check the JWT's signature and, if needed, to decrypt the JWT independent of the JWT in the authorization response.

 1. The "state" parameter MUST be checked to be linked to the user agent's local state in order to prevent CSRF.
 Note: The state value is treated as a one-time-use XSRF token.
 It MUST be invalidated after the check was performed.
 1. (OPTIONAL) The JWT is decrypted using the key material registered with the expected issuer of the response.
-1. Check the signature of the JWT using the JWK set of the expected issuer.
+1. The signature of the JWT is validated using the JWK set of the expected issuer.
 Note: the client MUST obtain the JWK set from local data and MUST NOT follow the `iss` claim of the JWT to obtain key material.
 This is done to prevent DoS (see Security Considerations)
-1. Check whether the JWT's `iss` claim matches the expected `iss` value of the local state (set before the authorization request was sent).
+1. The JWT's `iss` claim MUST matches the expected `iss` value of the local state (as stored with the client's local state before the authorization request was sent).
+1. The JWT's `aud` claim MUST match the client_id the client used to request the authorization.

-## 6. Security considerations
+## 5. Security considerations

-### 6.1 DoS using specially crafted JWTs
+### 5.1 DoS using specially crafted JWTs
 JWTs could be crafted to have an issuer that resolves to a JWK set URL with
 huge content, or is delivered very slowly, consuming server networking
 bandwidth and compute capacity.
 The resolved JWK set URL could also be used to
 DDoS targets on the web.

-The client therefore MUST use key material obtained independent of the JWT from a secure source to check its signature.
+The client therefore MUST use key material obtained independent of the JWT contained in the authorization response from a secure source to check its signature.

-### 6.2 Code Replay
+### 5.2 Code Replay
 An authorization code (obtained on a different device with the same client) could be injected into an authorization response in order to impersonate the legitimate resource owner (see [draft-ietf-oauth-security-topics]).

 The JWT secured response mode enables clients to detect such an attack.
-The signature binds the authorization code to the state value sent by the client and therewith transitively to the respective user agent.
+The signature binds the authorization code to the state value sent by the client and therewith transitively to the transaction in the respective user agent.

-### 6.3 Mix-Up
+### 5.3 Mix-Up
 Mix-up is an attack on scenarios where an OAuth client interacts with
    multiple authorization servers.
 The goal of the attack is to obtain an
    authorization code or an access token by tricking the client into